 Be Aware of the Weather

-Before you head our check the weather forecast.
-Even better, talk with park rangers to get a better understanding of local weather dangers from high temperatures to flash floods.
+Additionally, talk with park rangers to get a better understanding of local weather dangers from high temperatures to flash floods.
 Doing so can help you navigate unfavorable areas during your hike should questionable weather pop up.

 Plan for the worst and educate yourself about what to do in case of lightning.
-The best approach is to try to avoid it.
+The best approach is to try to avoid it, if possible.
 If you’re on the trail and see a storm approaching, descend from ridges, peaks, and elevated areas.
-If you get caught in a thunderstorm, seek protection in a valley or depression in the terrain.
+If you get caught in a thunderstorm, seek protection in a valley or depression in the terrain until it passes.

 Always avoid isolated trees or other tall objects.
 For more information, see the NOAA Lightening Safety website.